je-lam/csen60/week9/WebSecurity.md

 ## "Person-In-The-Middle" attack
 * This is when a request/response gets intercepted by an attacker.
   * E.g. You send a private message to Bob but Trudy sees it.
+  * The way it works is that info needs to travel across netowrks.
+  Sometimes, that info needs to pass through a "shady part of town".
   * This is why encryption is so important.
 ### Encryption
 * All about algorithms that make your online messages private